 \subsubsection{Symmetries and conservation laws}

-We describe some gauge-covariant\footnote{Each symmetry described here consists of a pre-composition of $\phi$ with a coordinate transform $(t',x')\mapsto(t,x)$ and a further transformation of the resulting $\phi(t',x')$. \emph{Gauge covariance} refers to the feature that the $1$-form $A$ is simply pulled back by $(t',x')\mapsto(t,x)$.} symmetries and their associated conservation laws of \eqref{eq:CSS-cov} that are of importance in the present work.
-In this aspect, \eqref{eq:CSS-cov} shares many similarities with the cubic NLS $i\rd_{t}\phi+\lap\phi+\abs{\phi}^{2}\phi=0$ on $\bbR^{1+2}$.
+We describe some gauge-covariant symmetries and their associated conservation laws of \eqref{eq:CSS-cov} that are of importance in the present work.
+Each symmetry described here consists of a pre-composition of $\phi$ with a coordinate transform $(t',x')\mapsto(t,x)$ and a further transformation of the resulting $\phi(t',x')$. \emph{Gauge covariance} refers to the feature that the $1$-form $A$ is simply pulled back by $(t',x')\mapsto(t,x)$.

 Among the most basic symmetries are the \emph{time translation symmetry}

 and the \emph{phase rotation symmetry}

 Associated to these symmetries are the conservation laws for the \emph{energy} and the \emph{charge}: